-Failure to obtain marketing approval for a product candidate will prevent us from commercializing the product candidate in a given jurisdiction.
-ProPhase BioPharma, Inc. (PBIO) has not received approval or authorization to market any product candidates from regulatory authorities in any jurisdiction and it is possible that none of its product candidates or any product candidates it may seek to develop in the future will ever obtain marketing approval or commercialization.
+Failure to obtain marketing approval for a drug product candidate will prevent us from commercializing the drug product candidate in a given jurisdiction.
+ProPhase BioPharma, Inc. (PBIO) has not received approval or authorization to market any drug product candidates from regulatory authorities in any jurisdiction and it is possible that none of its drug product candidates or any drug product candidates it may seek to develop in the future will ever obtain marketing approval or commercialization.
 PBIO has have not previously submitted a NDA to the FDA or made a similar submission to any foreign regulatory authority.
-A NDA must include extensive preclinical and clinical data and supporting information to establish a product candidate's safety and efficacy for each desired indication.
+A NDA must include extensive preclinical and clinical data and supporting information to establish a drug product candidate's safety and efficacy for each desired indication.
 The NDA must also include significant information regarding the chemistry, manufacturing, and controls for our product.
-Any product candidates we develop may not be effective; may be only moderately effective; or may prove to have undesirable or unintended side effects, toxicities, or other characteristics that may preclude our obtaining marketing approval or prevent or limit commercial use.
+Any drug product candidates we develop may not be effective; may be only moderately effective; or may prove to have undesirable or unintended side effects, toxicities, or other characteristics that may preclude our obtaining marketing approval or prevent or limit commercial use.
 The FDA and other regulatory authorities have substantial discretion in the approval process and may refuse to accept our NDA applications and decide that our data are insufficient and require additional preclinical studies or clinical trials.
-The same may happen with review of our product candidates by foreign regulatory authorities.
-In addition, varying interpretations of the data obtained from preclinical studies and clinical trials could delay, limit, or prevent marketing approval of our product candidates.
-Any marketing approval we ultimately obtain may be limited or subject to restrictions or post-approval commitments that render our approved product candidates.
-Any marketing approval we ultimately obtain may be limited or subject to restrictions or post-approval commitments that render our approved product candidates and our ability to generate revenues will be m
+The same may happen with review of our drug product candidates by foreign regulatory authorities.
+In addition, varying interpretations of the data obtained from preclinical studies and clinical trials could delay, limit, or prevent marketing approval of our drug product candidates.
+Any marketing approval we ultimately obtain may be limited or subject to restrictions or post-approval commitments that render our approved product not commercially viable.
+If we experience delays in obtaining approval or if we fail to obtain approval of any drug product candidates we may develop, the commercial prospe